 Black Lives Matter

 What started out as a hashtag in 2013 has evolved into a global movement.
 They now have around 20 chapters in the US and Canada.
-Click here to find the one nearest you.
 They have also organized protests and rallies all over the world, from Australia to Japan to Germany.

 Their mission is “to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.”
 It started after the death of Trayvon Martin and became nationally recognized after the subsequent deaths of Michael Brown and Eric Garner.